 In the meantime, Loftsson will continue to use nationalist arguments to legitimise pseudo-nationalist activities which are less than a century old.
 He will continue to pay millions of króna to slaughter ecologically pivotal creatures, and he will thrive on adrenaline and the “whale blood” which he claims is running through his veins.
 In Iceland, after all, his career is comparable to that of a beef or chicken farmer in Britain.
 Sigursteinn Masson, project leader for IceWhale, explains: that “for Icelanders, there is nothing obvious about […] the unethical nature of killing whales.
 This is to people here debatable just as other animal killings are.”

 To some Icelanders, whaling represents national agency and human control over the natural world.
 The International Union for Conservation of Nature may consider fin whales endangered, but advocates cannot take the impropriety of whaling for granted.
 Protecting whales is tantamount to ensuring the stability of marine ecosystems.
 For the foreseeable future, though, Loftsson and the Icelandic government will continue to look to culture, history, and self-interest to justify the killing of whales.∎

 Words by Maggie Wang.
-Art by Alexander Haveron-Jones.
+Art by Xander Haveron-Jones.